Quad Cities: Sports

 The PGA Tour makes an annual stop in the Quad Cities.
 The golf tournament is currently known as the John Deere Classic.
 It has drawn dozens of top PGA players over the years, including Tiger Woods, Vijay Singh, and Payne Stewart.

 The Quad Cities Marathon has run annually in late September since 1998.
 Roughly 400-500 participants race through the four cities, beginning and ending in Moline.
 The race weekend also offers a half marathon and a 5K as well as races for children.
 Kenyan Kiplangat Terer holds the men's record with a 2:14:04, run in 2013.
-Ethiopian Hirut Guangul holds the woman's record at 2:35:07, from her 2012 win.
+Kenyan Damaris Areba holds the woman's record at 2:30:29, from her 2022 win.